 4. Customer acquisition cost

-The customer acquisition cost, also known as the CAC, is calculated by dividing the amount of expenses you invested in acquiring new clients by the actual number of clients you got.
+The customer acquisition cost, also known as the CAC, is calculated by dividing the number of expenses you invested in acquiring new clients by the actual number of clients you got.
 If you spent $200 on marketing and got 200 customers, then your CAC is $2.00.

 Customer acquisition cost is significant since it can determine if a particular marketing strategy works well for your company.
 Ideally, your CAC should be lower than the LTV (lifetime value of your customer).